SkynetNetwork/skynetpos/documents/proof_of_space.md

 ### Blockchain consensus summary

-The motivation for Chia's proof of space construction is for use as an alternative resource to Proof of Work in a Namakoto-consensus style blockchain.
+The motivation for Skynet's proof of space construction is for use as an alternative resource to Proof of Work in a Namakoto-consensus style blockchain.
 Space miners (referred to as farmers) allocate space on their hard drives, respond to challenges, and occasionally win rewards.
 Challenges are random 256 values that result from each block.
-In Chia's blockchain, this challenge is the unpredictable output of a Verifiable Delay Function that is required for each block.
+In Skynet's blockchain, this challenge is the unpredictable output of a Verifiable Delay Function that is required for each block.

 In order for such a protocol to be secure against 51% attacks and other consensus attacks, it is clear that an attacker should not be able to create a proof of space for $S$ space, using $A << S$ space.
 The attackers advantage over an honest farmer that implements only the main optimizations should be small.